Altice to restructure under new Dutch entity

-PARIS European telecoms group announced a restructuring on Friday whereby it will merge with its new Dutch company Altice NV, to strengthen its capacity for future acquisitions.
+PARIS, June 26 European telecoms group Altice announced a restructuring on Friday whereby it will merge with its new Dutch company Altice NV, to strengthen its capacity for future acquisitions.

 Altice is controlled by billionaire Patrick Drahi, who has been on a buying spree in the past 18 months that has seen his group purchase four companies and make a bid for smaller French rival Bouygues Telecom, which was rejected.